Leicester City vs Liverpool: TV channel, stream, kick-off time, odds & match preview

 TV CHANNEL & LIVE STREAM

-In the UK, the match will be available to watch live on television on Sky Sports Football and by stream via Sky Go.
+In the UK, the match will be available to watch live on television on BT Sport 1 and by stream via the BT Sport app.

 |UK TV channel